2026 Kids Book Fest

 The Rules!

 1. Submissions must be under 1000 words.
-There is no minimum word count but stories over the limit will be disqualified!
+There is no minimum word count but stories over 1000 words will be disqualified.

-3. It must be your own original work and can’t infringe any copyright restrictions.
+4. It must be your own original work and must not infringe any copyright restrictions.

-1. Your illustration must be based on the theme “Tree.”
+1. Your illustration must be based on the theme “Up a Tree”

 2. Only one entry per person is allowed.